 To start, it is important to look at the AAC system.
-Do you have a balanced AAC system with access to core words, fringe vocabulary and the alphabet?
+Is it a balanced AAC system with access to core words, fringe vocabulary and the alphabet?
 Does the AAC system give access to different grammatical forms, including plurals, possessives and different verb tenses?
-Research shows that AAC users have particular difficulty learning grammar.
-While there are a variety of possible causes for this, one clear issue is grammatical forms not being available on AAC systems.
-If they're not there, the AAC user won't be able to learn or use them!
+Research shows that AAC users may have difficulty learning grammar.
+They cannot learn grammar, if their AAC system does not have grammatical forms available.
+Choose an AAC system that has access to many words and grammatical forms.

 We model words and sentences to match the language level of the AAC user.
 We may only model 1-2 words at first, before building up to longer word combinations.
 When an AAC user is communicating longer messages, it may be time to consider modeling specific grammar.
 There is no right or wrong way to teach grammar.
-Instead, it is best to follow the lead of the AAC user and support them to get the grammar right in sentences they are already communicating.
+Instead, it is best to follow the lead of the AAC user.
+Support them to get the grammar right in sentences they are already saying.

 Teaching grammar can often be powerful alongside literacy instruction.
 We can observe different word and sentence structures in many texts.
 This can be a great way to integrate grammar teaching when using the AAC system.